rafael-quixabeira/demonstration-app/README.md

 # Demonstration App

 > **Note on Environment Variables**: While it's a crucial security practice to never commit environment variables or sensitive keys to a repository and distribute them safely among team members, this project intentionally includes them to facilitate easy setup and demonstration.
 This decision was made purely for educational purposes, allowing anyone to clone and run the project immediately.
 > **Note on Implementation Complexity**: Some parts of this codebase are intentionally more complex than necessary to showcase different architectural patterns, Swift features, and implementation approaches.
 In real-world applications, the choice of implementation should be guided by the project's specific context and requirements.
+For instance:
+> - **File Structure**: Some related classes, such as a View and its corresponding ViewModel, are kept within the same file.
+While this deviates from a strict interpretation of the Single Responsibility Principle at the file level, it was done to streamline the review process by keeping closely related logic together.
+> - **Error Handling**: The current error handling is simplified to display generic messages.
+This is a deliberate choice for this demonstration app, but a production application would benefit from more descriptive, user-friendly error feedback.
+> - **Test Scope & Strategy**: The unit tests are designed to demonstrate a breadth of testing skills rather than to achieve high code coverage.
+This is evident in the use of multiple testing frameworks (XCTest, Quick/Nimble) and varied approaches to creating test doubles, including manual mocks and protocol-based stubs.
+This strategy showcases adaptability to different team standards and project needs.

 This project serves as my portfolio to showcase my iOS development capabilities and understanding of software engineering best practices.
 I've structured it not as a production-ready application, but rather as a comprehensive demonstration of my proficiency with various iOS, Swift, and Xcode features, such as: